-Iceland is undoubtedly an incredible holiday destination, owed in part to the stunning sights and unique climate.
+Iceland is undoubtedly an incredible trip destination, owed in part to the stunning sights and unique climate.
 Even so, many believe that Iceland is a scarily cold place all the time, with visions of endless snowfall and icy temperatures all year round, which could put some would-be travelers off from visiting this Nordic gem.

 The reality is actually far more diverse, with a range of different weathers, temperatures and climates to experience as the seasons come and go.
 In fact, the weather is so temperamental in Iceland that you can expect to experience a gamut of conditions on a day-to-day basis - enough to keep you on your toes during your stay!

-Each of Iceland’s seasons comes with it’s own average temperatures and dominant weather patterns, so we’ve broken them down individually to give you an idea of what to expect during your trip and whether to pack the thermals or not.
+Each of Iceland’s seasons comes with its own average temperatures and dominant weather patterns, so we’ve broken them down individually to give you an idea of what to expect during your trip and whether to pack the thermals or not.

 F-roads are all generally open and there are a number of incredible sights to see, including the Northern Lights at the very tail-end of summer and the Midnight Sun - a phenomenon where it is daylight nearly 24 hours in a row.
 With that said, tourism is at its height during this season, so if you’re keen to get away from the crowd and step off the beaten path, this might not be the time for your visit.